davefp/presentations/deploying_with_capistrano/deploying_with_capistrano.md

 Linked files are any files that are not part of your codebase that you need to run your app.

-They persist from deploy to deploy
+They persist from deploy to deploy.

 * database.yml
 * .env, config.yml, or secrets.yml
 * pid files (e.g. for unicorn restarts)

+^ You can update these manually without messing with your app

 ---